-Located 50 miles from the Atlantic Ocean and just off the Pamlico Sound sits North Carolina’s first incorporated town, Bath.
-In the 1600’s, French Huguenots arrived from Virginia and set up the first working port in the state.
+Located 50 miles from the Atlantic Ocean and just off the Pamlico Sound sits the oldest town in North Carolina, Bath.
+Named for the English city of Bath, the coastal town was the first working port in the state.
 With its location on the water, it made Bath, NC a perfect spot to trade fur and tobacco…. and also was a favorite hangout for pirates.